 Did she ever leave?
-The advice columnist Sugar, aka Cheryl Strayed, has had the most exciting year of her career with the publication of her memoir Wild and a collection of her Dear Sugar columns from the Rumpus, Tiny Beautiful Things, and her newest book, Brave Enough.
-Her books have spent several simultaneous weeks on the New York Times bestseller list and, gosh darn it, we couldn’t be more proud of her.
-This has taken some time away from her column, but she’ll always be a part of the Rumpus, publishing Dear Sugar when time allows.
-In the meantime, you can find Sugar on Facebook and Twitter, or sign up to her Google group for updates.
+The advice columnist Sugar, aka Cheryl Strayed, has had some of the most exciting years of her career with the publication of her memoir Wild and subsequent film adaptation, a collection of her Dear Sugar columns from The Rumpus, Tiny Beautiful Things, and her newest book, Brave Enough.
+Her books have spent several simultaneous weeks on the New York Times bestseller list and we couldn’t be more proud of her.
+And, Cheryl is now a member of our new Advisory Board.
+Sugar will always be part of The Rumpus family.

 Where do I buy Rumpus swag?

-We’re always looking for good content at The Rumpus, but we’re focused on publishing good writing.
+At the Rumpus, we’re focused on publishing good writing.
 Good writing and good ideas are not always the same thing.
 A topic for an essay might sound horrendous but if a writer is in love with the idea enough she’ll often render something beautiful.
 We try to maintain high standards even though we don’t have any money and can’t pay much.
 Accepted contributors maintain all copyrights to the work we publish.

 We’re interested in seeing finished essays that intersect culture.
 We realize it’s a lot to ask for people to write something without knowing if it will be published.
 On the other hand if you aren’t driven by the story so much that you have to write it then it’s probably not a good fit for The Rumpus.

 All submissions should be directed to our submission manager powered by Submittable.
 Please submit to the appropriate category.
-Submit interview pitches to submit to General Inquiries/Tips.
 If you’re unsure, submit to General Inquiries/Tips and we’ll sort you out.
 Please note the draft you submit is considered final, excepting suggested changes by our editorial staff.

 Poetry – Brian Spears: [email protected]